wp-plugins/insite-for-wp-personalization-made-easy/readme.txt

 == Screenshots ==

-1. inSite Library
+1. Home Page - choose what to add to your site

+2. Explore inSites

-2. inSite Preview
+3. inSite Preview

-3. New Element Editor
+4. Popup

-4. Notification Bar Editor
+5. Notification Bar

-5. Special Effect Editor
+6. New Content

+7. Special Effects

+8. GEO location

-6. Time Trigger
+9. Time Trigger

-7. Location Trigger

-8. Dashboard
+10. inSite Dashboard

-9. Profile
+11. My Profile Page

 == Changelog ==

+= 1.6.0 =
+* Now you can build smart POPUPS!
+Use inSite triggers to build popups that will engage your users and personalize your website. including predefined popups for you to use.
+* Improve preview links
+* Improve library in inSite.io
+* Bug fixings

 = 1.5.4 =
 * Improve wizard flow  and tool bar